 We award equity compensation to our named executive officers based on the performance of the named executive officer and guidelines related to each named executive officer's position in the Company.
-We determine our stock option and restricted stock unit guidelines based on information derived from our Compensation Committee's and management's experience.
+We determine our equity award guidelines based on information derived from our Compensation Committee's and management's experience.
 With respect to our named executive officers, we also utilize an internally generated comparison of companies and third party survey of companies in our industry, which was developed with information provided by Radford.
-Specifically, we utilize the Comparison Data to modify and adjust our stock option and restricted stock unit guidelines.
+Specifically, we utilize the Comparison Data to modify and adjust our equity award guidelines.
 We typically base awards to newly hired employees on these guidelines, and we base awards to continuing employees on these guidelines along with an employee's performance for the prior fiscal year.
 In determining the amount of awards, we generally do not consider an employee's current equity ownership in the Company or the prior awards that are fully vested.
 Rather, we evaluate each employee's awards based on the factors described above and competitive market factors in our industry.

 Our stock option awards typically vest over a four-year period subject to the continued service of the employee to the Company.
 Twenty-five percent of the shares typically vest on the first anniversary of the option award, with the remaining shares vesting monthly in equal amounts over the remainder of the vesting period.
 Our restricted stock unit awards typically vest over a four-year period subject to the continued service of the employee to the Company.
 Twenty-five percent of the shares typically vest on each annual anniversary of the restricted stock unit award.
+Unless our employees (including our named executive officers) elect otherwise, upon the vesting of the restricted stock units shares of Common Stock are sold to satisfy the tax liability due upon such vesting.
 We believe these vesting arrangements encourage our employees to continue service to the Company for a longer period of time and remain focused on our multi-year long-term drug development and commercialization programs.